vault27/Foundation/bgp.md

 - On Spines we configure dynamic neighboring using peer filter, where we configure which AS we accept from leafs, and listen command to specify networks on which we listen for BGP connections.
 Listen command is a passive mode.
 Leafs cannot be configured in this mode, they should be active.
 Listen command specifies which networks to listen, to which peer group place these neighbores and which AS accept

 ## Operations
+- If everything is fine, only keepalives are sent, nothing inside them
+-
 ## ASN
 - Can be 16 bit (2 bytes) and 32 bit (4 bytes)
 - 0 to 65535